Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Antiquing is not only fun, but when you find that perfect treasure, there may be a touch of triumph involved.
 However, if the treasure hunt starts to feel more like a search for a needle in a haystack, consider going the “faux antique” route.
 Many stores sell convincing reproductions.

-And before you get to snuggling on your favorite reading chair or couch, there's one more thing to add… everyone’s favorite easy accessory: pillows.
+As the weather cools, heavier fabrics bring comfort.
+And before you get to snuggling in your favorite reading chair or couch, be sure to add some pillows.

+Never underestimate the power of music and the influence it can have on a space.
 Liz Marie loves to be surrounded by sound, and recommends finding a good speaker to set the tone--both visually and acoustically.
-Her Marshall Stanmore speaker has a retro vintage look that goes perfectly with their theme of “cozy farmhouse neutral,” and fills the space with tunes in tune with her mood.
+Her Marshall Stanmore speaker has a retro vintage look that goes perfectly with their theme of “cozy farmhouse neutral.”

 “In our home, I love playing music to make our space feel more relaxed and set the mood for a happy calm space.
 Our go-to playlist is called Cozy White Cottage on Spotify!”cozy with liz marie galvan